18F/handbook/pages/tools/slack/guidelines.md

 Feel free to join any of these channels even if you are not actively part of the group and are just interested.

-## Do you have any tips on how not to get overwhelmed with all the Slack channels available?
-Slack can be overwhelming for both new and existing employees!
-Remember that you don’t have to be a part of every conversation, and you can join and leave public channels as much as you want.

-Though you may get invited to channels, you don’t have to stay.
-Of course, check with your supervisor before leaving a channel designed specifically for your team.